If you’ve noticed that your boiler is suddenly letting out steam, it’s most likely coming from the pressure relief valve.

 Another sign of high pressure levels is a boiler that also makes a loud humming noise when operating.

 How to check your boiler pressure levels:

 - Locate your pressure gauge.
-Your pressure gauge most likely looks something like this and is typically located on the side of the boiler.
+Your pressure gauge is typically located on the side of the boiler.

 - Read the pressure level.
 Residential boiler pressure levels should be around 12 to 15 psi.
 If the levels are significantly higher, this is most likely what’s forcing your pressure relief valve to open and discharge steam.